-Furthermore, such a restrictive agreement shall be deemed as legally invalid and unenforceable with all its legal consequences.
-Similarly, the Competition Law authorises the Board to take interim measures until the final resolution on the matter, in case there is a possibility for serious and irreparable damages.
+In addition to the monetary sanction, restrictive agreements may be deemed as legally invalid and unenforceable with all its legal consequences.
+Under Article 9, the Amendment Law stipulates that besides an Article 7 violation, in determination of an Article 4 and 6 infringements, the Board may order behavioural as well as structural remedies to reestablish the competition and end the infringement.
+Overall, the Board may order to end practices, adopt remedies to restore the status quo without imposing an administrative fine.
+Additionally, the Competition Law authorises the Board to take interim measures until the final resolution on the matter, in case there is a possibility for serious and irreparable damages.

 The sanctions that could be imposed under the Competition Law are administrative in nature.
 Therefore, the Competition Law leads to administrative fines (and civil liability) but no criminal sanctions.
 That said, there have been cases where the matter had to be referred to a public prosecutor after the Competition Law investigation has been completed.
-On that note, bid rigging activity may be criminally prosecutable under sections 235 et seq of the Turkish Criminal Code.
+On that note, bid rigging activity may be criminally prosecutable under sections 235 et seq. of the Turkish Criminal Code.
 Illegal price manipulation (i.e., manipulation through misinformation or other fraudulent means) may also be condemned by up to two years of imprisonment and a civil monetary fine under section 237 of the Turkish Criminal Code.
 The abovementioned sanctions may also apply to individuals if they engage in business activities as an undertaking.
 Similarly, sanctions for cartel activity may also apply to individuals acting as the employees or board members or executive committee members of the infringing entities in case such individuals had a determining effect on the creation of the violation.
 There are no sanctions specific to individuals other than those mentioned above.